defencedigital/moduk-service-manual/src/user-research/find-user-research-participants-across-defence.md

   url: "/user-research/"
 ---

 Participants are the people who take part in user research.
-They should be people who are using or will use your service or product.
+They should be people who are using or will use your service.

 {{ modukcomponent('do-dont-list', {
   'title': 'Do',